JeffreyMPrice/songbird/README.md

 ## Known Issues
 * NetworkActivity - When run on linux (and possibly macOS), ping does not terminate after 4 pings.
 There is a kill_all that runs as the last step to deal with this issue.
+* Tests require the work/log directory to be present.
+Workaround is to run :build before :spec.

 ## Future Enhancements
 * Pass in an argument to specify the configuration file